 Puppy Pick Up Day and Final Payment

-Those first couple of weeks at home are quite a transition for puppies and families.
+Those first few weeks at home are quite a transition for puppies and families.
 They are getting used to a new environment, learning what's expected of them and adapting to sleeping amongst 'their hoomans' instead of their puppy siblings.
+It's important to introduce them to new people, places and things - while helping them to understand expectatiosn in the world around them.
 The first 6-12 months are precious and sweet as they grow so quickly, and also include developmental stages like starting training, housebreaking and puppy teething.
 We are here to answer any questions you may have -- and we love to receive photos and stay updated on how your pup is doing!
 This ongoing communication helps us to keep learning and to continuously improve our small breeding program.